 When looking at the food label find the nutrition information section and locate where it says sugar.
 The label will usually provide you with two columns, one with an amount per 100g of the food and another column which states the amount per portion or per packet/can/box.
 You need to look at the column which specifies the amount per 100g of the product.

-If the total sugars content is more than, or the same as 15g per 100g, this is classed as a HIGH sugar product
+- If the total sugar content is more than, or the same as 15g per 100g, this is classed as a HIGH sugar product

-If the total sugars content is the same or less than 5g per 100g, this is classed as a LOW sugar product
+- If the total sugar content is the same or less than 5g per 100g, this is classed as a LOW sugar product

 Making foods from scratch where possible, is ALWAYS going to be the best way to avoid excess added sugar in foods.
 Making a small change every week will help cut down your sugar intake over time.
 Remember you do not have to avoid all sugar to be healthy, but making changes where you can, for example making your own tomato sauce using tinned tomatoes instead of using a readymade jar of sauce full of sugar, is a far healthier option and easy too.